Step 5: How to create a portfolio website that impresses hiring managers

 The exercise here is to write an introduction that encapsulates experience, achievement, and your outlook in a convincing way.
 You don’t need to wear your heart on your sleeve (especially if you’re working in a conservative industry), but don’t shy away from your accomplishments.

 Remember to keep things simple for now.
-You can always make things refined and more complex later, when you have a better handle on your platform of choice.
+You can always make things more complex later, when you have a better handle on your platform of choice.
 Experiment with the order of each section, making sure that each one flows into the next, and it’ll turn out well.

 Quick tip: Even though we’re linking to all of your major pages throughout your home page, all of them will be accessible in the navigation menu.
 Squarespace and Wix handle this automatically, but if you’re using WordPress then you can find these settings under “Appearance” and then “Menus” on the left-hand menu panel.
 It’ll take you to a drag-and-drop editor.